 Please note, the first request for each client must to be in writing and on letter headed paper.
 We can only provide redemption statements up to the end of the first week of the month following the request; the latest date a redemption statement will be valid is the date on the statement.

 You can make subsequent requests for redemption statements by:

 Please make your payment by CHAPS / electronic payment to the following account:

 If your clients are taking out a new Skipton building Society Mortgage, we may be able to waive the Early Repayment Charge, as long as the following conditions are met:

 The Early Repayment Charge may also be waived on a discretionary basis in the following circumstances:

 If you want us to consider waiving the Early Repayment Charge, then please forward us a scanned copy of your Early Repayment Charge waiver request on letter headed paper to email@example.com.
 Or you can post it to:

 The redemption statement is only valid up to the date requested, which must be within the same month.
 We cannot provide a redemption statement for a date outside of the current month.
 If a new date is required, please request a revised statement.
 Alternately if it’s within the same month, you can add the daily rate as shown on the redemption statement.

 Should the last day of the month occur on a non-working day, we will allow redemption on the first working day of the following month, by CHAPS or faster payment, using the previous month's figure.

 We can't cancel any Direct Debit payments prior to redemption.
-If this happens, we’ll refund the payment, plus any interest due, back into the borrower's bank account within ten working days.
+If a Direct Debit payment is collected after redemption, we’ll refund the payment, plus any interest due, back into the borrowers bank account within ten working days of redemption.